MadeByAnvil/sanity-plugin-events-calendar/docs/local-development.md

    npm unlink sanity-plugin-events-calendar
    npm link sanity-plugin-events-calendar
    ```
-2. Make sure you don't have the package installed via npm/pnpm in your Studio
+2. Make sure you don't have the package installed via npm in your Studio
 3. Check node_modules for conflicting versions

 ### Getting Help